Aaron Sandilands

 Aaron Wade Sandilands (born 6 December 1982) is a former professional Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).
-At 211 cm tall, and with a peak weight of 120 kg, he is the second heaviest (behind Mick Nolan) and equal tallest player to ever play in the AFL.
+At 211 cm tall, and with a peak weight of 120 kg, he is the second heaviest (behind Mick Nolan) and is the equal tallest player to ever play in the AFL and equal second tallest player to be on an AFL list.

 Originally from Mount Barker, Western Australia, Sandilands played with the East Fremantle Football Club in the West Australian Football League (WAFL), before being rookie listed by Fremantle in the 2002 Rookie Draft.
 Upgraded from the rookie list at the end of the 2002 season, he made his senior debut for the club in round one of the 2003 season.
 Due to his height, Sandilands played almost exclusively as a ruckman, occasionally resting in the forward line.
 He was named in the All-Australian team for three consecutive years between 2008 and 2010, and again in 2014.
 He is also a dual Doig Medallist as Fremantle's best and fairest player, won in 2009 and 2015.
 Sandilands was inducted into the West Australian Football Hall of Fame in 2024.